Ryan Gunderson (American football): Nebraska

 When Riley departed Oregon State to accept the head coaching position at Nebraska in December 2014, Gunderson joined him as his director of player personnel.

 San Jose State

 Gunderson was named the quarterbacks coach at San Jose State in 2017.
 He added the title of passing game coordinator in 2018.

 Gunderson was a nominee for the Broyles Award in 2019, given to the best assistant coach in college football.

 UCLA

 Gunderson was named the quarterbacks coach at UCLA on February 19, 2021.

+Oregon State (second stint)

+On December 4, 2023, Gunderson was hired as the offensive coordinator and quarterbacks coach at Oregon State University, his alma mater, under head coach Trent Bray.